publiclab/publiclab-archive/notes/osetroff/05-27-2017/can-this-camera-be-suitable-to-make-the-plab-spectrometer-3-0.md

 ---
-title: "Can this camera be suitable to make the PLAB spectrometer 3.0?"\ntagnames: 'question:generalspectrometer'
+title: "Can this camera be suitable to make the PLAB spectrometer 3.0?"

+tagnames: 'question:generalspectrometer'
 author: osetroff
 path: /notes/osetroff/05-27-2017/can-this-camera-be-suitable-to-make-the-plab-spectrometer-3-0.md
 nid: 14233